Cores-ts/fundingbox.spaces.faqs/articles/profile-preferences/How-to-get-personalised-recommendations-in-your-home-feed.md

+---
+id: how-to-navigate
+title: How to get personalised recommendations in your home feed
+sidebar_position: 5
+tags:
+  - Profile Preferences
+---

 You can easily edit and select the topics and markets you are interested in across the Fundingbox Communities.
 This way, your home feed will offer you a curated selection of content.

 Click on your avatar picture on the top-left corner of the menu panel.